itllsendamsg/ideas/readme.md

-development of the communication channels because there is already available technology that allows for the transmission of huge amounts of data which need to be processed, but the question remains why it would not be worth decreasing this pressure by optimising the medium, i.e. language.
+development of the communication channels because there is already available technology that allows for the transmission of huge amounts of data which need to be processed, but the question remains why it would not be worth decreasing this pressure by optimising the medium, i.e. the language.
-This research provided me with an inspiration for the User  Software Maximally Meaning Rich and Cost-effective Data Transmission.
+**This research provided me with an inspiration for the User  Software Maximally Meaning Rich and Cost-effective Data Transmission.**

 https://flic.kr/p/2pnZ2wn
 https://flic.kr/p/2pnTtmp

-3. The analyses of Multimodal Materials in medicine, e.g. clinical trial reports, clinical trial designs reports, medical examinations’ descriptions, technical descriptions of medicines, medical presentations, medical brochures and medical leaflets.
+4. The analyses of Multimodal Materials in medicine, e.g. clinical trial reports, clinical trial designs reports, medical examinations’ descriptions, technical descriptions of medicines, medical presentations, medical brochures and medical leaflets.
    Taking into consideration the amounts of such materials created each day, it indicates how